cproctor/bba/content/assignments/dream-toy.md

 Compile your notes to write a report on the interview.
 This report is max 1000 words and should include:

 - Your interview protocol or any other planning you did for the interview
-- A summary of your notes (possibly including photos, video clips, etc.).
-Please highlight nuggets that led to particularly valuable insights.
+- A summary of your interviewnotes (possibly including photos, video clips, etc.).
+- Evidence of the brainstorming process your team used to converge on you initial ideas. particularly valuable insights.
 - A description of your initial idea(s) for the dream toy.
     - What toy/toolkit did you and the kid converge on?
     - What are the learning goals of the toy?;
     - What design decisions did you make about the toy/toolkit, and why?
+    - Are you going to incorporate 3D fabrication into your toy or in your omni animal?
+If so, how?
 - Reflective conclusion:
     - How do your decisions for medium (virtual, physical, etc.), format (game, puzzle, free, tutorial, etc.) and interaction possibilities align with the learning goals?
     - What did you learn from the process about the kid, about the process itself, etc?